Search

 Incident Response and Forensics

-We provide our customers throughout Germany with 24/7 availability of our experts for incident response and forensics with guaranteed response times as well as a comprehensive range of services to handle targeted attacks and other IT security incidents.
+We offer our customers throughout Germany and beyond 24/7 availability of our experts for incident response and forensics with guaranteed response times as well as a comprehensive range of services to handle targeted attacks and other IT security incidents.

-In case of a cyber attack or an infection with ransomware, our experts are ready to act and
+In case of a hacker attack or an infection with ransomware, our experts provide advice and assist you in:

-This allows you to react quickly and in the correct way, so that the incident can be localized as soon as possible and be processed afterwards in order to reduce the impact to a minimum.
+This allows you to react quickly and in a suitable way, so that the incident can be limited as soon as possible and be processed afterwards in order to reduce the impact to a minimum.

 Forensic Investigations

-Our specialists use professional tools on site or in our forensics and malware laboratory to examine incidents, affected systems and networks as well as malware that has been found.
+In a forensic investigation, our specialists use professional tools on site or in our forensics and malware laboratory to examine affected systems and networks as well as malware that has been found.

 Thus, we can reconstruct both the attack path and the sequence of events that took place and identify traces typical of the corresponding attack.
-Additionally, we look for possible indications of other affected systems, user accounts or data and examine a potential data leakage.
+This also makes it possible to find hints about other systems, user accounts and data that are affected and examine a potential data leakage.

 • Reconstructing the sequence of events that took place or the infection path by analyzing logs and images of hard disks and main memories